richardhaslam/frackit/paper.md

 that are generated following user-defined statistical properties regarding their size, orientation and spatial distribution.
 In ``Frackit``, this process is termed _geometry sampling_ and is realized in the code in _sampler_ classes.
-In the current implementation there are two such sampler classes available, which sample quadrilaterals and elliptical disks in three-dimensional space.
+In the current implementation, there are two such sampler classes available, which sample quadrilaterals and elliptical disks in three-dimensional space.
 A sampler class of ``Frackit`` receives an instance of a `PointSampler` implementation and a number of probability distributions that define the size and orientation of the raw entities.